Baruch Lanner: Aftermath

 A second report commissioned in 2001 by the OU found that the abuse had been overlooked for decades, despite multiple complaints, and that "profound errors of judgment" had been made, including failures of management.
 The case has been described as "well-publicized" and a "watershed in the way the Orthodox community addresses sexual abuse".

 In 2003, the members of the Beth Din that had investigated Lanner in 1989, Rabbis Mordechai Willig, Yosef Blau, and Aaron Levine, apologized to the victims for not acting to stop the abuse.
 Blau was singled out by Willig for counseling victims over the years.

 Move to Israel

 In June 2022, Lanner flew to Israel under the guise of tourism and requested Israeli citizenship under the Law of Return.
 The Israeli government awarded Lanner temporary legal residency.

 On July 19, 2022, Minister Ayelet Shaked announced that Israel would not be offering citizenship to Lanner in light of his convictions in the US.
+He remains in Israel under a temporary visa.